gerardnico/welcomejs/README.md

   * exposed as the global variable `welcome`
   * saved in the file `prefix-welcome.js`
   * aggregating two modules (`foo` and `bar`)

+The tool used are:
+  * Node for the module dependency
+  * WebPack as builder.

 ## Output